 What Is a Rule of Life?

-In short, a Rule of Life is a framework around which to organize my life.
-I find the acronym HOLD ON. to be an incredibly helpful reminder of principles that help shape my Rule of Life.
+A Rule of Life is a framework around which to organize your time.
+I find the acronym HOLD ON to be an incredibly helpful reminder of principles that help shape a Rule of Life.

 O – “Organize your time.”
-Make a to-do list.
-What’s your focus?
-What will you do, and when?
 Do not do it yet—just plan!

 L – “Let’s do it.”
-No procrastination.
+No more procrastination.
 Implement your plan.
-Get into action.

-O -“Oh!
-My body”—It’s easy to take for granted, but it’s the only one you’ve got.
-Take care of your physical self with food and exercise.
+O – “Oh!
+My body”—It’s the only one you’ve got.
+Take care of it.

-N – “Nurture your soul” – Your connection with your soul and surroundings.
-What makes you deeply happy?
-See art, make music, go for a walk.
-Do your thing, and let your soul sing.
+N – “Nurture your soul” – Strengthen your connection with your soul and surroundings.

 . – Full stop.
 Tie up any loose ends and call it finished.